joergstolz/joergstolz.github.io/research_areas.md

 Not everybody agreed and an interesting discussion resulted with [François Gauthier](https://journals.sagepub.com/doi/abs/10.1177/0037768620917327?journalCode=scpa), [Tobias Müller](https://journals.sagepub.com/doi/full/10.1177/0037768620917328), [Sarah Wilkins-Laflamme](https://journals.sagepub.com/doi/abs/10.1177/0037768620917330), and [David Voas](https://journals.sagepub.com/doi/10.1177/0037768620917329):

-I have worked with Detlef Pollack and Nan Dirk de Graaf on secular transition in West and East Germany:
+David Voas has suggested in excellent publications that secularization takes the form of a "secular transition".
+In an article on Germany with Detlef Pollack and Nan Dirk de Graaf we have shown that the state can actually accelerate this transition:

 [Stolz, J., Pollack, D. and De Graaf , N.D.
 2020.
 'Can the State accelerate the Secular Transitition?
 Secularization in East- and West Germany as a Natural Experiment'.
 European Sociological Review 36: 626-642.](assets/CanTheState.pdf)

-and on the case of [France](assets/France.pdf) with Ferruccio Biolcati and Francesco Molteni.
-And these are recent results on [Switzerland](assets/generations.pdf), from work with Jeremy Senn.
+In other publications, we have looked at the secular transition in  [France](assets/France.pdf) with Ferruccio Biolcati and Francesco Molteni.
+Recent results on Switzerland, from work with Jeremy Senn can be found [here](assets/generations.pdf).

 ### Congregations